+Singh is now executive chairman of Fortis Healthcare.
 Singh, however, counters Daiichi Sankyo's charges as "false and baseless".
 "Daiichi Sankyo purchased the Singh family's interests in Ranbaxy after a long negotiation process and after conducting full due diligence on the affairs of Ranbaxy.
 The negotiations on behalf of Daiichi Sankyo were led by Takashi Shoda, Daiichi Sankyo's current representative director and chairman, and Tsutomu Une, executive director, who is also the current chairman of Ranbaxy.
 They and Daiichi Sankyo were legally advised," he said.
 Sources said the battle between the current owners of Ranbaxy and its former promoters is likely to get stretched and become a major corporate war in the near future.
 According to reports, Daiichi on April 29, almost a month before it spoke about legal action against Ranbaxy's ex-shareholders, had filed five caveats in the Delhi high court, seeking to prevent any stay order being issued against it without being heard.
 Daiichi started negotiations with the former Ranbaxy promoters in 2007 and signed the initial agreement in June 2008.
 The deal was finally concluded in November that year.
 Meanwhile, the US FDA imposed an import alert on Ranbaxy's facilities in Poanta Sahib and Dewas, and banned 30 drugs in the US from these units.